Skip to main content

 • Redirect URI: Enter the URL where you want to redirect your end-user after they authenticate with an eID.
 Note that you can add several redirect URIs after you create the client.

 • Scope: Select the scopes for the type of data you want to retrieve with this client. openid is mandatory. profile and nin are necessary in most cases.
 You can see the definition of profile and other predefined scopes in the OIDC specification.
-You find scope definitions in the specific ID methods documentation.
+You find scope definitions in the specific eIDs documentation.

-3. Select Create to create the new client.
+4. Select Create to create the new client.

 Congratulations, you have created an OIDC client!

-Discovery and issuer URL
+2. Find your Discovery and issuer URL

 Depending on how you want to implement your app, you can find: